 These paintings show how Nasmyth was using visual tools to

 A new book The Sun: One Thousand Years of Scientific Imagery, by me and solar physicist Harry Cliff, looks at how images have shaped our understanding of the sun over

-'The Sun: Living with our Star' is at the Science Museum, London from 6 October 2018 to 6 May 2019
+'The Sun: Living with our Star' was at the Science Museum, London from October 2018 to May 2019